 As art turned towards Impressionism throughout much of the 20th century, artists rejected Bouguereau’s conventional treatment of paint and form while they explored abstraction, color field painting, and investigated alternative forms of art and representation.
 Ostracized for nearly 80 years, his portrayals of peasants and feminine beauty during his time were strongly embraced by his contemporary academic circle but reviled as the Realist movement in visual arts and literature took hold and gave way to Modernism.
-The exhibition Bouguereau and America, co-organized by The Milwaukee Art Museum and The Memphis Brooks Museum of Art, re-examines the work of this long-neglected artist and allows a view unencumbered by a Modernist bias.
+The exhibition Bouguereau & America, co-organized by The Milwaukee Art Museum and The Memphis Brooks Museum of Art, re-examines the work of this long-neglected artist and allows a view unencumbered by a Modernist bias.
 As the Wall Street Journal’s review of the exhibition concludes: “This is an important and ambitious exhibition, fruit of the kind of fresh, original idea more institutions should aspire to.
 Most shows confirm our taste…This one challenges it, asking us to see Bouguereau through the eyes of an age when he was lionized and Impressionism was dismissed.”

-Comprising approximately 40 masterful paintings by Bouguereau, this exhibition will bring together many of the artist’s most important works, such as Le repos, 1879 (Cleveland Museum of Art); Young Girl Defending Herself Against Eros, ca. 1880 (J. Paul Getty Museum); Homer and his Guide, 1874 (Layton Art Collection, Milwaukee Art Museum), and Jeune ouvrière, 1869 (private collection, Memphis, Tennessee).
+Comprising nearly 40 masterful paintings by Bouguereau, this exhibition will bring together many of the artist’s most important works, such as Le repos, 1879 (Cleveland Museum of Art); Young Girl Defending Herself Against Eros, ca. 1880 (J. Paul Getty Museum); Homer and his Guide, 1874 (Layton Art Collection, Milwaukee Art Museum), and Jeune ouvrière, 1869 (private collection, Memphis, Tennessee).
 This exhibition also includes a long time favorite by Bouguereau at The San Diego Museum of Art – The Young Shepherdess, 1885.
-Bouguereau and America offers a fresh look into how collecting Bouguereau’s work reflects the tastes, religious beliefs, sexual mores, social problems, and desires of American collectors, particularly during the late 1800s through the early 20th century.
+Bouguereau & America offers a fresh look into how collecting Bouguereau’s work reflects the tastes, religious beliefs, sexual mores, social problems, and desires of American collectors, particularly during the late 1800s through the early 20th century.